Sumitkaroo/Docker/README.md

     - simply you can run this command ``` yum install php ``` in rhel 8 terminal.

 ## Running the docker-compose :

+Docker-Compose allows you to build multi-container web applications.
+It's the perfect tool to set up a local development environment that replicates your production setup.

 Create a directory and paste the given ``` docker-compose.yml ``` file into the directory.
 In the Terminal, head to the directory using ``` cd directory_name ``` and run:

 ``` docker-compose up -d ```